 Bernardita joined the GSMA in June 2005 and is responsible for marketing activities, sponsorship and event organization of GSMA Latin American office.
 She has been responsible of coordinating GSMA LA plenary events for the last 5 years and developed the GSMA LA Vision Magazine.
 Before joining the GSMA, Bernardita was Regional Marketing Coordinator at Microsoft and worked for advertising agencies such as Young & Rubicam (for Colgate Palmolive global account) and Lowe among others.
 She has over 17 years of experience in the marketing and advertising areas.
 Bernardita holds a degree in Marketing and Advertising from the Universidad Diego Portales, Chile.

-Strategic Engagement Manager
+Strategic Engagement Director Brazil

 Fabio joined the GSMA in 2013 as Strategic Engagement Manager and is responsible for engaging key ecosystem stakeholders and securing MNO alignment with GSMA programs to promote adoption of globally interoperable capabilities and services with focus mCommerce and Future of Communications.
 He built his career in Telecommunications in Business Development and Sales roles in Siemens, Nokia Siemens Networks and Giesecke & Devrient, with working experiences in Brazil and Germany.
 Fábio has a degree in Electric Engineering from Fundação Armando Álvares Penteado and MBA from Fundação Getúlio Vargas.